Prepare for the future with SCPI, the property investment savings solution

 SCPI redistribute the rent payments that they receive to their associates on a regular basis (usually quarterly, minus their commission) in the form of dividends.
 They can also, after holding on to them for a few years, sell certain assets and generate potential capital gains which are also redistributed to the associates.

 Evidently SCPI are not a guaranteed investment.
 The dividends paid out to shareholders and the values of the assets held may rise or fall in value depending on the situation.
 However, as with any property investment, SCPI are a long-term placement which should be committed to for a period of 10 to 15 years.
 This is generally enough to absorb any short-term potential value losses.
-According to the IEIF (French Property Investment Institute), for the past ten years the return generating SCPI have presented average rates of return of over 4%, and the average SCPI share price has increased by almost 12%; meaning that in addition to quarterly revenues, the initial capital investments have indeed increased in value for investors.
+According to the IEIF (French Property Investment Institute), the average SCPI share price has increased by almost 12%; meaning that in addition to quarterly revenues, the initial capital investments have indeed increased in value for investors.

 Prepare for your future with SCPI